robfors/honey_bee/README.md

 # Honey Bee
-Ruby library to access the file system is a more object oriented way.
+Ruby gem to access the file system in a more object oriented way.